Sales In Spain

 What are the opening hours?

-Most shopping centres are open from 10am to 10pm.
+Most shopping centres are open from 10:00 to 22:00..
 High Street shop hours will vary.
-In July and August El Corte Ingles in Puerto Banus opening hours are 10.30am to 10.30pm and open on Sundays too.
-There are a few other Sundays that El Corte Ingles is open.
+In July and August El Corte Ingles in Puerto Banus opening hours are 10.30 to 22.30 and they open on Sundays too.
+There are a few other Sundays that El Corte Ingles is open you can check here.

 Can I exchange or get a refund at shops in Spain?

-Always check with the shops policy.
-Most of the shops do offer 1 month refund or exchange but you have to have the receipt.
-There are some shops that will refuse to give a refund and only offer an exchange or give whats called a "Vale" a receipt with the amount on for you to spend within 1 month or so.
+Always check with the shop's refund policy.
+Most of the shops do offer a period of one month for refund or exchange but you must have the receipt.
+There are some shops that will refuse to give a refund and only offer an exchange or give what's called a "Vale" (a receipt with the amount on for you to spend within one month or so).
+Be careful of this policy as at the moment shops are closing down left right and centre, you don't want to be left with a "Vale" to spend in a shop that doesn't exist any more!
+Personally I think El Corte Ingles is still the best shop to buy from if in doubt or you want guarantees.

 My Personal Experiences

 Generally, like everywhere, the best stuff goes on the first/second day.
-After that, you are limited to sizes.
+After that you are restricted on sizes.
 From after the first week some shops reduce prices again (segundo rebajas), but in my experience, buy it when you see it and when you see it in your size.
-Most of the shops advertise that their sales are for 2 months but after a couple weeks in some shops there´s either nothing left or just a small rail at the back of the shop with things that you completely understand why they are left and noone has bought it!.
+Most of the shops advertise that their sales are for two months but after a couple weeks in some shops there´s either nothing left or just a small rail at the back of the shop with things that you completely understand why they are left and no one has bought it!.

 My Favourite Places to Shop